 - Intracranial skull base tumor

 - Alzheimer’s or Parkinson’s

 Antihistamines, decongestants, antibiotics, and steroids are considered common treatments for the temporary loss of smell.
 But for severe cases associated with physical obstruction of the nasal passages, surgery might be required.

 Treatment for anosmia and hyposmia needs to be approached with delicacy and precision.
 At Houston Plastic Craniofacial & Sinus Surgery, you’ll work with their elite sinus specialists to find the right diagnosis and treatment for your loss of smell.

 Our sinus specialists are highly trained and have extensive experience performing surgical treatments of sinus and nasal issues.
 HPCS is unique in its specialization in sophisticated surgical treatments like the removal of nasal polyps, Endoscopic Sinus Surgery, and septoplasty—some of the most effective treatments for anosmia and hyposmia.

-Your smell is a more important sense than you think; trust your treatment with the expert surgeons at HPCS.
+Your smell is a more important sense than you think; trust your treatment with the sinus expert at My Houston Surgeons.

 Additionally, to learn more about sinus, read the following blogs.
 They provide surgery tips, reasons to finally book the procedure and also the most common medical conditions that a sinus surgeon can treat.

 9230 Katy Freeway, Ste 600